 Since about a year we’re running the Intel graphics driver with a new process: Besides the two established maintainers we’ve added all regular contributors as committers to the main feature branch feeding into -next.
 This turned out into a tremendous success, but did require some initial adustments to how we run things in the first few months.

 I’ve presented the new model here at Kernel Recipes in Paris, and I will also talk about it at Kernel Summit in Santa Fe.
 Since LWN is present at both I won’t bother with a full writeup, but leave that to much better editors.
 Update: LWN on kernel maintainer scalability.

-On a related note: At XDC, and a bit before, Eric Anholt started a discussion about improving our patch submission process, especially for new contributors.
+On a related note: At XDC, and a bit before, Emma Anholt started a discussion about improving our patch submission process, especially for new contributors.
 He used the Rust community as a great example, and presented about it at XDC.
 Rather interesting to hear his perspective as a first-time contributor confirm what I learned in LCA this year in Emily Dunham’s awesome talk on Life is better with Rust’s community automation.